sdetweil/MMM-Config/README.md

 * * once the selection of modules is done,  press the<br> **Install selected modules** button

-when the module installation(s) are completed, the MMM-Config screen will be opened for you to complete configuration
+when the module installation(s) are completed, you need to restart MagicMirror and go to the the MMM-Config screen

 once you have completed the configuration, press the **Save, Create config** button